bluekvirus/online-judge-alpha/README.md

 ## Quick Start
 By utilizing Docker containers, the startup procedure is greatly simplified.
 Please follow these steps to begin using the container for your frontend coding platform needs.
+PLEASE NOTE: anywhere that the domain is localhost for the API, please switch in the default domain you are using.

  1. Download or clone this repo </br>
   `git clone https://github.com/ch3riee/online-judge-alpha.git .`